Cloves

 Key Traditional Applications

-- Comfortable digestion and relief of gas
+- Digestive comfort and reduction of gas

 - Antioxidant support